stavnstrup/abok/planning.md

 (not the meta model and viewpoints) between version - even when we are retired.

 Final Goal: your grandmother should understand all of it.

+A first version on the web will properly be a verbatim version of the docs, but it would be prudent if the web version focus on the most important stuff, and then link to pages with a more detailed material or pages with material, which are less significant.
+This will require a complete reorganization of the material.

 ## Converting word documents